-Section 162(m) of the Internal Revenue Code, as modified by the Tax Cuts and Jobs Act (the "TCJA"), generally limits the corporate income tax deduction for compensation paid to any individual who served as the CEO or Chief Financial Officer at any time during the taxable year and the three other most highly compensated officers (other than the CEO and Chief Financial Officer) for the taxable year.
+Section 162(m) of the Internal Revenue Code, as modified by the Tax Cuts and Jobs Act, generally limits the corporate income tax deduction for compensation paid to any individual who served as the chief executive officer or chief financial officer at any time during the taxable year and the three other most highly compensated officers

+(other than the chief executive officer and chief financial officer) for the taxable year.
 These five individuals are considered "covered employees".
-Once an individual becomes a covered employee for any taxable year beginning after December 31, 2016, that individual will remain a covered employee for all future years.
-The TCJA eliminated an exception under Code Section 162(m) for qualified performance-based compensation and commissions (subject to certain grand-fathered plans), so that beginning in 2018 all compensation paid to a covered employee in excess of \$1 million is nondeductible, including post-termination and post-death payments, severance, deferred compensation and payments from nonqualified plans.
-Based on our current understanding of the TCJA, our plans do not qualify for the grand-fathered exception.
+Once an individual becomes a covered employee for any taxable year, that individual will remain a covered employee for all future years.
+All compensation paid to a covered employee in excess of \$1 million is nondeductible, including post-termination and post-death payments, severance, deferred compensation and payments from nonqualified plans.